AdhamElkomey23/WHOLESALE-APP/replit.md

 ## Changelog
 - August 2, 2025.
 Migrated from Replit Agent to Replit environment with PostgreSQL database
 - August 2, 2025.
 Added custom product support for orders not in inventory
+- August 2, 2025.
+Enhanced custom product form with color and size dropdowns
 - June 24, 2025.
 Initial setup

 ## User Preferences